cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 CrypTool requires a Win32 environment.
 CrypTool 1.4.30 is supported to run under Windows XP and Windows Vista.

-Some functions (ANIMAL, ECC demonstration) require an installed Java Runtime Environment JRE (version >=1.5).
+Some functions [ANIMAL, ECC demonstration -- see chapter 1.2, part (3)] require an installed Java Runtime Environment JRE (version >=1.5).

 The computer equipment should have at least a 300 MHz CPU, 256 MByte RAM, and 100 MByte free space on the hard drive (low requirements).